Introduction

 Beyond capture of data, web proxies should provide protection and enforcement capabilities.
 There are other functional requirements that may be needed for business reasons.

-The Essential Eight framework recommends NCEs restrict executables, software libraries, scripts, installers, compiled HTML, HTML applications and control panel applets to only an organisation-approved set.
 Organisations implementing a defence-in-depth approach should block access to active content through security policy defined on web proxies, in addition to endpoint security configuration outlined in the Essential Eight.
-Exemptions to security policy should still require content be obtained from reputable sources (supply chain risk management) and inspected for malware.
-Additionally, staff with access to download content should receive additional risk briefings based on their role.
+Exemptions to security policy should still require content is obtained from reputable sources (for supply chain risk management) and inspected for malware.
+Additionally, staff with access to download content should be briefed on additional risks based on their role.

 - malicious link detection